Ushisha/deskwork-manager-app/client/README.md

 ### Useful resources

-- [How to use SVGs in React](https://blog.logrocket.com/how-to-use-svgs-in-react/) - This helped me for working with SVG i have created through Figma.
-I really liked this pattern and will use it going forward.
 - [How to Create an Animated Countdown Timer With HTML, CSS and JavaScript](https://css-tricks.com/how-to-create-an-animated-countdown-timer-with-html-css-and-javascript/#top-of-site) - This is an amazing article which helped me finally understand SVG animation.
 I'd recommend it to anyone still learning this concept.

-## Acknowledgments